rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 [1] Amazingly, even thinking about that issue makes me cry.
 [2] Well, probably a half dozen issues.

+1. Mourn what you lost or celebrate what you had.  :autobiographical:sketches: `mourn-or-celebrate`.
 1. Organization :autobiographical:organization:  `organization.md`
 No one who sees my office and laba may believe this, but I really like organization.
 Why aren't they neat?
 Addication to accumulation and